DKZ: Dongkiz I:Kan

 On July 7, 2020, members Munik and Jaechan formed the group's first sub-unit called Dongkiz I:Kan (or simply I:Kan, stylized in all caps).
 They debuted upon the release of a new jack swing single "Y.O.U".
 On February 28, 2023, Munik departed the group, thus the disbandment of the duo sub-unit.

 Nine to Six

 On May 18, 2023, Dongyo Entertainment announced the creation of a sub-unit called Nine to Six, which name derives from the members' role in the TvN drama, The Heavenly Idol.
-The unit consists of two members, Jonghyeong and Mingyu.
+The unit consists of two members, Juone and Mingyu.
 The duo officially debuted and released their first single album Good To You on May 31, which contains a total of three songs including "Don't Call Me", "Nod" and "Digital Love".

 Ambassadorship and philanthropy

 During their pre-debut, the group performed at the Charity Concert for Palu, Sigi, and Donggala held in Jakarta, Indonesia.
 The proceeds of the charity performance were donated to the victims of Indonesia's 2018 Sulawesi earthquake and tsunami.

 Since November 5, 2019, the group has been appointed as the PR ambassador for the "S.A.V.E.
 Campaign" jointly launched by the Bestian Foundation and the Fire Department of South Korea.
 DKZ has been continuously promoting the campaign to improve the welfare of firefighters in the Republic of Korea and support the treatment and recovery of low-income burn patients.

 On March 2, 2020, the members were selected as ambassadors for the Korea Science and Space Agency (YAK), a youth organization under the jurisdiction of the Ministry of Science and ICT.